adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 In out "copy with" technique world, we change our base object.
 Then anywhere with isBig different to the base gets updated.

+### As a function

+If we want to we can wrap up the data builder into a function, with a builder pattern.

+A TypeScript implementation below:

 ```typescript
 type PartialObj<Obj extends { [key: string]: any }> = { [Prop in keyof Obj]?: Obj[Prop] };